 Tim offers beginner and advanced packages and you can contact him via his website.

-Soul - Soho Vocal Tuition
+Vocal Technique - Soho Vocal Tuition

 Their studio is on Berwick Street in Soho and you can get in touch via their website.